Abram Petrovich Gannibal: Family

 Gannibal married twice.
 His first wife was Evdokia Dioper, a Greek woman.
 The couple married in 1731.
 Dioper despised her husband, whom she was forced to marry.
 The marriage between Dioper and Gannibal was very volatile, and he suspected her of infidelity early in their marriage.
 Gannibal’s suspicions were confirmed when Dioper gave birth to a white daughter.
 When Gannibal found out that she had been unfaithful to him, he had her arrested and thrown into prison, where she spent eleven years.

-Gannibal began living with another woman, Christina Regina Siöberg (1705–1781), daughter of Mattias Johan Siöberg and wife Christina Elisabeth d'Albedyll, and married her bigamously in Reval, in 1736, a year after the birth of their first child and while he was still lawfully married to his first wife.
+Gannibal began living with another woman, Christina Regina Siöberg (1705–1781), daughter of Mattias Johan Siöberg and wife Christina Elisabeth d'Albedyll, and married her bigamously in Reval, Estonia, in 1736, a year after the birth of their first child and while he was still lawfully married to his first wife.
 His divorce from Dioper did not become final until 1753, upon which a fine and a penance were imposed on Gannibal, and Dioper was sent to a convent for the rest of her life.
 Gannibal's second marriage was nevertheless deemed lawful after his divorce.
 Gannibal’s second marriage to Christina was much happier, and he appreciated her fidelity and affection towards him.

 On her paternal side, Gannibal’s second wife was descended from noble families in Scandinavia and Germany: Siöberg (Sweden), Galtung (Norway), and Grabow (Denmark) / von Grabow (Brandenburg).
 Her paternal grandfather was Gustaf Siöberg, Rittmester til Estrup, who died in 1694, whose wife Clara Maria Lauritzdatter Galtung (ca. 1651–1698) was the daughter of Lauritz Lauritzson Galtung (ca. 1615–1661) and of Barbara Grabow til Pederstrup (1631–1696).

-Abram Gannibal and Christine Regina Siöberg had ten children, including a son, Osip.
-Osip in turn had a daughter, Nadezhda, the mother of Alexander Pushkin.
-Gannibal's oldest son, Ivan, became an accomplished naval officer who helped found the city of Kherson in southern Ukraine in 1779 and also attained the rank of general-in-chief, the second-highest military rank in imperial Russia.
+Abram Gannibal and Christine Regina Siöberg had ten children.
+Their oldest son, Ivan, became an accomplished naval officer who helped found the city of Kherson in southern Ukraine in 1779 and attained the rank of general-in-chief, the second-highest military rank in imperial Russia.
+Another son, Osip, had a daughter, Nadezhda, who became the mother of the great writer Alexander Pushkin.
+More than one British aristocratic family descends from Pushkin, notably the Grosvenors (Duke of Westminster via Anastasia de Torby) and the Mountbattens (Marquess of Milford Haven, via Anastasia's sister Nadejda de Torby).

-Many British aristocrats descend from Gannibal, including Natalia Grosvenor, Duchess of Westminster, her sister Alexandra Hamilton, Duchess of Abercorn, and her son Hugh Grosvenor, 7th Duke of Westminster.
-George Mountbatten, 4th Marquess of Milford Haven, a cousin of Queen Elizabeth II, is also a direct descendant as the grandson of Nadejda Mountbatten, Marchioness of Milford Haven.